sameerkhurana10/DSOL_rv0.2/README.md

 ### Cuda installation

 First ensure that you have cuda installed.
 We support Cuda 8.0 and Cudnn 5.1 .
-If you use any other version of Cudnn, you misht run into some issues.
+If you use any other version of Cudnn, you might run into some issues.

 Install Cuda 8.0 and Cudnn 5.1 from https://developer.nvidia.com/